-I. Introduction
+1. Introduction

-Seasonal climate models are able to make predictions of average conditions for several months ahead by making use of the predictability arising from slowly evolving components of the climate system such as the ocean, the land surface and ice.
-Two main sources of uncertainty in seasonal forecasts come from imperfectly known initial conditions, impacting forecast error through non-linear error growth, and model uncertainty, which has its source in many places, for example: physical approximations, upscale error arising from unresolved processes and imperfectly known model parameters.
-Methods have been developed at numerical weather prediction centres around the world to explicitly represent this latter source of uncertainty in the atmosphere, which have consistently demonstrated positive impacts on biases, model skill and reliability, for the mediumrange (Palmer 2012) and more recently at seasonal timescales (Weisheimer et al. 2014).
-However no such attempt has yet been made for the land surface, which in general represents an underexploited source of seasonal predictability for the atmosphere (Seneviratne et al. 2012).
+Seasonal climate models are able to make predictions of average conditions for several months ahead by making use of the predictability arising from slowly evolving components of the climate system, such as the ocean, land surface and ice.
+Two main sources of uncertainty in seasonal forecasts come from imperfectly known initial conditions, which impact forecast error through nonlinear error growth, and model uncertainty, which has its source in many places, for example physical approximations, upscale error arising from unresolved processes and imperfectly known model parameters.
+Methods have been developed at numerical weather prediction centres around the world to represent this latter source of uncertainty in the atmosphere explicitly; these methods have consistently demonstrated positive impacts on biases, model skill and reliability for the medium-range (Palmer, 2012) and, more recently, on seasonal time-scales (Weisheimer et al., 2014).
+However, no such attempt has yet been made for the land surface, which in general represents an underexploited source of seasonal predictability for the atmosphere (Seneviratne et al., 2012).